5 Everyday Safety Risks at School (And How Design Can Help Solve Them)

 Dave Alphenaar, Architect

 Designing spaces within special education classrooms requires attention to safety for both the students and the staff.
-Adjoining toilet facilities should have enough space for 2 aids to assist a student if needed, which requires space well beyond typical code requirement.
+Adjoining toilet facilities should have enough space for two aids to assist a student if needed, which requires space well beyond typical code requirement.
 Rooms often require lots of equipment, depending on student needs, and designing designated areas to store equipment when not in use can keep the room clear and safe.

 Focus Rooms allow space for students to safely regain control and prepare to rejoin the classroom.
 These rooms must account for the safety of the student through specialized wall and floor coverings, specialized hardware, as well as visual and auditory connections so staff can monitor the student using the room.
 Having these spaces can also help maintain a safe environment by separating a student whose behavior represents a threat to the staff or other students.